 I also put together my own viewing plans with The Independent Traveller, arranging to view from Wyoming.

 I started participating in the monthly teleconference with the NASA Eclipse Outreach Networking group, in early 2016.
 I also commenced my web consultations with Eclipse Coordinators across the path of totality.
-I was scheduling in an average of three consults per week, providing free support and guidance to communities right across the path of totality.
-I was approached many tourism groups, chamber of commerces, and other key organisations, and provided key information about preparing for the eclipse.
+I was scheduling an average of three consults per week, providing free support and guidance to communities right across the path of totality.
+I was approached by tourism groups, chamber of commerces, and other key organisations, and provided key information and personalised guidance about preparing for the eclipse.
 I also delivered lectures and workshops about the eclipse of 2017 in Ireland and the UK, and online to various places across the US.

 In August 2016, one year before the eclipse, I did a quick survey of eclipse chasers to identify what they were planning for the eclipse.
-I used this information to inform my web consultations and to feed into eclipse preparations in the US.
+I used this information to inform my eclipse consultations and to feed into eclipse preparations in the US.

 Immigration applications are hugely time-consuming and costly, and took months of full-time work and preparation, which did limit the time I had to actually do outreach.
 But finally, in November 2016 my Immigration case was approved.
 I had successfully shown that I was an ‘Alien of Exceptional Ability’ – I was a highly skilled individual; I was a recognised international expert on the eclipse experience and eclipse planning; and that the work I would be doing was in the National Interest.
 This meant I could properly plan my outreach tour and provide the much-needed guidance on the ground in the 6 months leading up to totality 2017.